dimagi/commcare-sync-ansible/docs/install-commcare-sync.md

 ```

 ## Install CommCare Sync

-### Choose a location for the control

-While it is possible to run the ansible playbooks from anywhere,
-it is recommended to run them *on the server you are setting up*.
-This will ensure consistency and also streamline the install process.

-These instructions assume a set up where the ansible control and playbooks are run on the server being set up.

 ### Set up user accounts

 On the server, create an account for the ansible user to use.